 replaced by TF1, France Télévisions, Radio France, INA, TDF and SFP.

 I consider Mercillon as the first scholar of Cultural Economics

 in the world.
-Henri Mercillon was a Professor at the University of Paris in 1967-1970, Paris 1 Professor from 1970, Professor Emeritus from
+Henri Mercillon was a Professor at the University of Paris in 1967-1970, Professor at the University of Paris 1 Panthéon-Sorbonne from 1970, Professor Emeritus at Paris 1 from 1992

 Economics of Arts, Culture and Communication (artworks,

 literature, theatre, museums, opera, music, press, radio, cinema, television).